IRicTheCoder/GuuFramework/.features/guu.md

   - A log file called *`Injection.log`* is found within Guu's folder that provides a log of the injection process
 - The log file from Unity is copied from its normal place to the Guu's folder, and it's named *`Unity.log`*
 - Disables the Sentry SDK from the game to prevent messages from modded games going to Monomi Park.
-- Reads custom command line arguments to allow custom behaviours (modders can tap into this).
+- Reads custom command line arguments to allow custom behaviours, modders can also read those arguments if they so wish to.
   - `--debug` - Runs the game in a sort of Debug Mode created by Guu
   - `--guuDebug` - Activates Guu Debug Mode which presents further information (not required in most cases)
   - `--guuLauncher` - Added by the Launcher to check if the launcher was used to launch the game, prevents the game from launching if not set.
 Debug Mode ignores this.